The universal structure of moment maps in complex geometry: Introduction

 We fix a compact K{\"a}hler manifold \((X, \omega)\) and consider a family of holomorphic vector bundles on \(X\) parametrised by a base $B$ (which may not be compact); that is, a holomorphic vector bundle $\pi: E \to B \times X$.
 We endow $E$ with a metric and compatible connection, and assume there is a $K$-action on $B$ with a suitable lift to $E$.
 Our main result in this setting then canonically constructs the $Z$-critical equation as a moment map on $B$, again using equivariant Chern--Weil theory.
 In infinite dimensions, we consider the space of unitary connections over a fixed Hermitian vector bundle, as in Atiyah--Bott \cite{AB}.
 We show this space admits a universal vector bundle with a universal connection, linking with the finite-dimensional picture, and use similar geometric ideas to prove:

 \begin{theorem} The $Z$-critical connection operator arises as a moment map, in both finite and infinite dimensions. \end{theorem}

 We refer to Theorems \ref{connection-thm-infinite} and \ref{connection-thm-finite} for precise statements in infinite and finite dimensions respectively.
 In the infinite-dimensional setting, this gives a new geometric proof of \cite[Theorem 1.3]{DMS}, which in turn extended the moment map interpretation of the deformed Hermitian Yang--Mills operator due to Collins--Yau in rank one \cite[Section 2]{CY}.
 In particular, our work gives a geometric derivation of the deformed Hermitian Yang--Mills equation, starting from a central charge.
+We also note that our work produces a great many geometrically interesting equivariantly closed differential forms on the base of an equivariant family of vector bundles, such as on the space of unitary connections on a fixed Hermitian vector bundle.

 Throughout our work, our moment map properties do not demand that the closed two-form involved in the definition is actually symplectic (i.e. nondegenerate or positive).
 In the vector bundle setting, positivity is understood through the notion of a ``$Z$-subsolution'' \cite[Definition 2.33]{DMS}, which is an explicit equivalent condition to positivity of the relevant two-form (at a single point).
 In turn, these subsolution conditions are related to algebro-geometric stability with respect to \emph{subvarieties} \cite[Theorems 4.3.13, 4.3.17]{JM}, in some sense explaining the lack of appearance of subsolutions in the Hermitian Yang--Mills setting (where saturated subsheaves are sufficient to test stability), and further imply that the $Z$-critical operator is elliptic \cite[Lemma 2.38]{DMS}.
 It is worth emphasising that the deformed Hermitian Yang--Mills theory has been very successful \emph{without} the two-form relevant to the moment map property being \emph{globally} positive, with subsolution conditions (providing positivity \emph{locally} near solutions) instead in some sense replacing this positivity in the theory.
 We expect there to be an analogous subsolution theory that applies also to the manifold setting, and more generally.